 RED has an estimated 300 million users and around 100 million monthly active users.
 What’s more, statistics show that approximately 72% of its users are millennials, while 57% live in top-tier cities and have high purchasing power.
 Furthermore, a key demographic parameter reveals that an astonishing 88% of the platform’s users are females.
 So it’s no surprise that with its higher female following, Cosmetics and Fashion are the most significant categories on the platform.

-If your business is into either of these categories, then you’re in luck.
-However, there’s still much potential to be realised even in the other categories.
+If your business is in either of these categories, then you’re in luck.
+However, there’s still much potential to be realised, even in the other categories.
 Especially if you factor in the fact that just 12% (albeit a small percentage) still makes up a large number of potential customers with the size of the platform’s registered users.
 Other categories in RED include books, cartoons, celebrities, digital products, food, fitness, home decoration, kids, men’s Fashion, movies, parenting, travel, TV shows, pets, variety shows, and weddings.

 Reasons to Use Little Red Book for Marketing in China